RobinSnelson/Powershell/README.md

 # Powershell Scripts

-Powershell scripts that I have written some one liners some a tad larger
+Powershell scripts that I have written some one liners some a tad larger.